disha91100/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

 ### Task 4 - Use Query Store to detect and handle regression

+In this task you will enable and use Query Store to monitor query performance over time, identify regressions, and force stable execution plans for problematic queries to maintain consistent performance.
 Next you'll run a workload to generate query statistics for query store, examine **Top Resource Consuming Queries** report to identify poor performance, and see how to force a better execution plan.

 1. Select **New Query**.
 Copy and paste the following T-SQL code into the query window.
 Select **Execute** to execute this query.